juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

       <img src="images/image-15.png" alt="Terminal window opened in Bob IDE" width="700px">

-8. Run the created script in your terminal to **add** your environment:
+8. Run the created script in your terminal to **add** your environment

    `./<name_of_your_created_script>, e.g. ./add_wxo_env.sh`

-9. When asked, provide name for your environment, e.g. `my-wxo-cloud`:
+9. When asked, provide name for your environment, e.g. `my-wxo-cloud`

    <img src="images/image-19.png" alt="Env name" width="450px">

-10. When asked, provide the URL of your Orchestrate instance that you got earlier:
+10. When asked, provide the URL of your Orchestrate instance that you got earlier

       <img src="images/image-20.png" alt="Env URL" width="700px">

 11. When asked, provide the API key of your Orchestrate instance that you got earlier.
-The script will then create a new environment and activate it:
+The script will then create a new environment and activate it.

       <img src="images/image-21.png" alt="Env API key" width="450px">

 12. Verify your connection is working.
-Run the following command in your Bob IDE terminal:
+Run the following command in your Bob IDE terminal

       ```bash
       orchestrate agents list